 How a page works in Notion: Standard Pages VS Database Pages

-Pages in Notion play a fundamental role in displaying and organizing your data.
-There are different types of pages; let's explore them together.
+Pages in Notion are key for showing and organizing your data.
+There are different types of pages, so let's check them out together.

 Riccardo Marconato